San Silvestre School: Uniform

 San Silvestre has a compulsory school uniform which consists of a kilt, white blouse, green knee high socks, green cardigan and burgundy shoes.
 In Winter a white turtleneck, green corduroy trousers, a green waistcoat and a fleece jacket may be worn, while in Summer a green skort and sandals (which must have something holding the ankle) may be worn.
 Girls in form V also wear their prom jacket.
 The school has clear expectations regarding the use of uniform.

 The physical education uniform consists of mostly white running shoes, green tracksuit or green shorts, white sweatshirt, white or House motif prom t-shirt and white socks.
 There's a green swimsuit with school logo embroidery for swimming lessons and a green and white leotard for gymnastics.

 Form VI does not have to wear the school uniform although they are asked to choose a dress code which they ought to follow throughout the year.

-School House System
+House system

 San Silvestre follows the British house system, students are given a school house when they start the early years program and belong to it for the rest of their lives.
 House membership is inherited from one generation to the next and all members of one family belong to the same House.
 Interhouse competitions are held and every bimester there are House afternoons: an afternoon of sports, academic and artistic competitions in which some girls participate, as contestants or cheering for their peers.
 Even ex-pupils participate in Interhouse competitions such as the knitted blanket competition etc.

 The houses are named after important previous headmistresses.
 They are Hope (House colour: blue), Evans (House colour: yellow), Kufal (House colour: green) and Conroy (House colour: Red).